ljae/Moon/_posts/2021-09-14-Coffee shop.md

 How about this?

 If you come to Korea, do not make an appointment at Starbucks.
-I have several experiences to go different shop where is located 50m far away from the meeting place, the other Starbucks location.
+I have several cases to go wrong Starbucks place where is located nearby the meeting place, the other Starbucks location.
 <details>
 <summary>Folding Python Code (click!)</summary>